zeroasiccorp/switchboard/examples/umiram/README.md

     * `1` means to assert `ready` as much as possible, so if `valid` is held high, `ready` will remain asserted as long as more packets can be pushed into the switchboard queue (i.e., as long as the SW driver isn't backpressuring)
     * `2` means to flip a coin on each cycle to determine if `ready` will be asserted in that cycle (provided that there is room in the switchboard queue)

-## Makefile

-When you type `make`, two actions take place: first, a Verilator simulator is built, resulting in the binary `obj_dir/Vtestbench`, and second, the Python script `test.py` is run.
-Building the Verilator simulator requires a few switchboard-specific lines:

-* `SBDIR := $(shell switchboard --path)`
-    * Creates a variable pointing to the installation directory of switchboard.
-For convenience, this is provided by the `switchboard` command, which was installed when you pip-installed this repo.
-You can try running `switchboard --path` at the command line to verify its behavior.
-* `$(SBDIR)/dpi/switchboard_dpi.cc`
-    * Under the hood, switchboard uses DPI to implement `umi_rx_sim` and `umi_tx_sim` (VPI is used for Icarus Verilog).
-    * This file needs to be added to the source file list for Verilator so that it knows where to find the DPI implementation.
-* `-y $(SBDIR)/verilog/sim`
-    * Lets Verilator know about the folder containing `umi_rx_sim` and `umi_tx_sim`, so that you can use them in `testbench.sv` without having to include them explicitly in the source file list.
-* `-CFLAGS "-Wno-unknown-warning-option -I$(SBDIR)/cpp"`
-    * Tells Verilator to use these options when compiling the simulator.  `-I$(SBDIR)/cpp` is needed because `$(SBDIR)/dpi/switchboard_dpi.cc` includes a file from that path.
-    * `-Wno-unknown-warning-option` is a convenience for macOS users, and is likely not switchboard-specific.
-* `-LDFLAGS "-pthread"`
-    * Also needed by `$(SBDIR)/dpi/switchboard_dpi.cc`

-You may also notice that `test.py` can be invoked with `make cpp`, which demonstrates switchboard's C++ interface.
-That interface will be the subject of a future tutorial.

 ## test.py

+This is a Python script that builds the Verilator simulator, launches it, and interacts with the running RTL simulation of `umiram`.

+### Simulator build

+The logic for building the Verilator simulator is found in `build_testbench()`.
+As a convenience, `switchboard` provides a class called `SbDut` that inherits from `siliconcompiler.Chip` and abstracts away switchboard-specific setup required for using the `umi_rx_sim` and `umi_tx_sim` modules in your testbench.
+Besides instantiating an `SbDut` rather than a `Chip`, `build_testbench()` follows the conventional SC build script structure of instantiating the object, configuring it with inputs, build options, and a flow, and executing `dut.run()`.

+### Simulator interaction

-This is the Python script that interacts with a running RTL simulation of `umiram`.
-The basic steps to do this are to (1) create a `UmiTxRx` object that points at the switchboard queues used by the DUT, and (2) call the object's `write()` and `read()` to interact with the DUT via UMI.
+The basic steps to interact with a simulator are to (1) create a `UmiTxRx` object that points at the switchboard queues used by the DUT, and (2) call the object's `write()` and `read()` to interact with the DUT via UMI.

 The `UmiTxRx` constructor accepts two arguments `tx_uri` and `rx_uri`.
 Hence, when we write